Kissing Jacob Elordi, dancing with Julia Stiles and becoming Timothée Chalamet: Chloe Fineman’s buzziest ‘SNL’ sketches | KRDO

 Hoisted by hunks

-Fineman isn’t quite sure how she got the lucky roll of playing a character that shares an on-screen kiss with Jacob Elordi during a January sketch, but she has one sneaking suspicion.
+Fineman isn’t quite sure how she got the lucky role of playing a character that shares an on-screen kiss with Jacob Elordi during a January sketch, but she has one sneaking suspicion.

 In the Elordi sketch, Fineman’s character is the lead on a dating reality show geared toward men of less-than-average height.
 She ends up choosing the 6 foot 5 tall Elordi, who she engages in an over-dramatic kiss with at the end.